espitiaandres/studyfi/README.md

 ### TODO:
 - improve README.md documentation (add screenshots, more detail). follow whats on cwf?
 - configure css stylings for mobile
-- how to not let back end sleep on heroku?

 This is an example README for a CWF Project Submission.
 Everything below is optional, but feel free to brag about what you worked on here!